ERROR0418/EmmVRCPatcher/README.md

 ## Note for developers
 For testing the defaults are to pointed to localhost, feel free to grab the API server from [my other repo](https://github.com/ERROR0418/EmmServer).
 You can host these if you want, feel free, Just leave a refrence to me/here somewhere, you don't have to but.. would be polite.
-Also you will need EmmVRC.dll to build.. if you don't have this just give me a shout on discord and I'll give it ya
+Also you will need EmmVRC.dll to build.. if you don't have this just give me a shout on discord and I'll `guide you`

 ## Known Servers
 none :(